stytchauth/stytch-nextjs-pages-router-example/README.md

 This example application demonstrates how one may use Stytch within a Next.js application.
 This project was bootstrapped with [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).

 This project uses Stytch's [Next.js SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components, useful React hooks, headless methods to securely interact with Stytch, and is SSR friendly.
+This project also utilizes Stytch's [Node Backend SDK](https://www.npmjs.com/package/stytch) for authenticating the logged in user's session.

 This application features Email Magic Links and Google OAuth authentication.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!